AvianSamurai/DesktopCMD/README.md

 This path is not editable, to edit it you will have to recompile the java and place the new jar file in the pg folder of the DesktopCMD app.

 ## Installation
+- Make sure you have Java 17
-- Chuck the main files in a folder where ever you like
+- Chuck the main files in a folder where ever you like as long as the directory has no space in the path
 - I suggest adding a shortcut to the DesktopCMD.exe to C:\ProgramData\Microsoft\Windows\Start Menu\Programs so its available in your start menu
 - Also add a shortcut to DesktopCMD.exe to C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup if you want it to auto start with your pc